-In this paper we propose new uniformity tests based on characterization that involves the moments of order statistics.
+In this paper we propose new uniformity tests based on the characterization from \cite{tooLin}, that involves some moments of order statistics.
 We examine the asymptotic properties of the test statistics.
-This characterization has already been used in \cite{morris2000}, however the nature of test is completely different.
+This characterization has already been used in \cite{morris2000}, however the nature of their test is completely different.

 The paper is organized as follows.
-In Section \ref{sec:characterizations} we present the characterization and one class of test statistics based on it.
-Next, we give the basic of Bahadur theory.
-In the Section \ref{sec:bahadur} we state some theorems that will be used for calculations.
-Using Bahadur efficiency we compare our test with Hashimoto-Shirahata test, Fortiana-Gran\'e test based on maximum correlations (see \cite{graneTchirina}), as well as some standard goodness-of-fit tests.
-In Section \ref{sec:optimal} for each proposed test we found some classes of locally optimal alternatives.
-Finally, in Section \ref{sec:power} we perform power study and present an application in time series analysis.
+In Section \ref{sec:characterizations} we present the characterization and a class of test statistics based on it.
+Next, we give a brief introduction to Bahadur theory.
+Using the Bahadur efficiency we compare our test with Hashimoto-Shirahata test based on a maximal covariance characterization (see \cite{hashimoto}), Fortiana-Gran\'e test based on maximum correlations (see \cite{graneTchirina}), as well as some standard goodness-of-fit tests.
+Additionally, for each proposed test we find some classes of locally optimal alternatives.
+Next we compare the Bahadur efficiencies of presented tests in the case of testing the null hypothesis of standard normal, standard logistic and standard Cauchy distribution against location alternatives.
+Finally, we adapt our tests for testing "rectangularity" on an unknown support.
+In Section \ref{sec:power} we perform a power study and present some applications in time series analysis.